 I think, when we are younger, its natural and almost part of the right of passage, to compare ourselves to our friends or peers.
 We look at their gorgeous shining mane of glossy hair and wonder why our frizzy curls don’t look like that.
 We see their slim and trim figures and wish we could walk past the bakers instead of going in.
 We admire how they just seem to throw clothes on and look stylish, put together, yet we have bag lady chic going on.
 You get the picture.
 I think everyone did it as youngsters, but as we mature and grow into ourselves and realise what the important things in life are, that eases.

 So why is it now, as adults, so many of us have reverted back to those feelings?
+Why are we allowing it to be the thief of joy?
 I have seen it on my social media feed, spoken about it with my friends, so many of us seem to get those negative feelings of comparing ourselves to others.
 I wonder if, in part, its what we were taking about in the last Cuppa and a Chat post, (Is Social Media The new Validation tool), and I think in my case, it could well be, but I think it can also come down to how we feel about ourselves too.
 I think with me, its maybe a flaw that I have, hidden deep within my heart.
 I think how high or low our confidence is at the time plays a part.
 I also think as well, there are so many areas that we can can compare ourselves in, and with the world wide web now, so many millions of people we can compare ourselves too!

 With me, I am confident in some areas, but incredibly lacking in confidence in others.
 For example, I know that I always try to be a good, supportive friend, I know I always try to be a good Mum, I know I try to be a good person and never deliberately hurt someone, and in the most part, I think I succeed in those areas.

 Where my confidence can plummet is in my own self confidence.
 Like so many of us, I have taken a few hard knocks in life, been badly let down by people I trusted, and those things have left scars, so it could be the impact of those.
 I have also gained weight over the last few years (Iv spoken about this before) so I know that has an affect on my confidence.
-There are probably so many reasons that I lack in self confidence, but most of the time, I can control it and not let the feelings of self doubt affect my life.
+There are probably so many reasons that I lack in self confidence, but most of the time, I can control it and not let the feelings of self doubt affect my life or be the thief of my joy.
 I try to “have a word” with myself and get on with it.

 Until I have a low day, and the comparison game kicks in.
 Its a nasty, cruel game, and the only loser is us, the comparee (is that even a word, I think I have made it up)